Effective Learning by Finding Your Learning Style

 - Sociological: working alone or in a group, needs an authority figure around

 Whether your child is a visual, auditory or kinesthetic learner, there are always ways to help them.
 Our general model of education subsequently favours the auditory and often the visual child.
 Unfortunately, the kinesthetic learner often struggles to adapt to this auditory/visual environment.
 Not only do they struggle to meet academic goals, but they often struggle with confidence.
 In a system where you need to sit still and focus, movement is frowned upon.

 To include the kinesthetic learner, we however sometimes have to think deep and come up with innovative methods.
 We have to think outside the proverbial box.
 It is often these kinesthetic learners that have the most problems fitting into a world where children are forced to sit still and pay attention.
 Trying to conform to a system of ideas that do not make sense to them.
-Often they are also the ones that get labelled as having learning problems.
-While the problem might not be them, but rather a ‘teaching problem’.

 Many great men and women have proved these theories of multiple intelligence and learning styles true, just by their mere success outside formal education.
 I don’t have to think long to come up with their names: Albert Einstein, George Washington, Leonardo Da Vinci, John Lennon, Walt Disney, Richard Branson and so the list goes on.
 Just imagine how many ‘geniuses’ fell through the gaps.

 Reading is such a fundamental starting block for any learning.
 It is the main channel for learning in most schools or educational settings and a necessity for future academic achievement in mainstream education.

 Children are however not always ready for the world of reading by the time they go to school.
 The reason for this is as important as the solution.
 Some of these reasons or causes for why they may not be susceptible to the world of reading are exactly what you need to identify in order to find the best solutions.